-SMAs approved by DOH to provide ownership and/or management and operation services to water systems can be found on our Approved Satellite Management Agency List (PDF) The list identifies SMA names, addresses, phone numbers, service areas, and the type of service the agency provides.
-The list is updated quarterly.
+SMAs approved by us to provide ownership and/or management and operation services to water systems can be found on our Approved Satellite Management Agency List (PDF).
+The list identifies SMA names, addresses, phone numbers, service areas, and the type of service the agency provides.
+The list is typically updated quarterly.

-For inquiries regarding SMAs, please email the SMA & Training Coordinator
+For inquiries regarding SMAs, email the SMA & Training Coordinator.

-If you are interested in becoming an approved SMA please contact your regional planner.
+If you are interested in becoming an approved SMA, contact your regional planner.